-- Liaises with Year Tutors, Form Teachers, Behaviour Management Coordinator and SENCO to provide support for pupils with emotional or behavioural difficulties that are creating a barrier to learning; - Liaises with Year Tutors, Form Teachers, Behaviour Management Coordinator, SENCO and Newcomer Coordinator and parents/guardians to refer and support pupils who are at risk of disaffection or suspension to external agencies where appropriate; - Ensures that the School Development Plan identifies areas for development to maintain a welcoming, diverse and inclusive learning environment. - Ensures that the Student Voice is represented by a diverse group of pupils that provides a forum for pupil opinions and concerns.
+- Liaises with Year Tutors, Form Teachers, Behaviour Management Coordinator and Learning Support Coordinators to provide support for students with emotional or behavioural difficulties that are creating a barrier to learning; - Liaises with Year Tutors, Form Teachers, Behaviour Management Coordinator, Learning Support Co-ordinator and Newcomer Coordinator and parents/carers to refer and support Students who are at risk of disaffection or suspension to external agencies where appropriate; - Ensures that the School Development Plan identifies areas for development to maintain a welcoming, diverse and inclusive learning environment. - Ensures that the Student Voice is represented by a diverse group of students that provides a forum for Student opinions and concerns.